isaacg1/isaacg1.github.io/_posts/2021-08-12-paper-push-pull.md

 and then my PhD in Queueing Theory, which I've found to hit a better balance of theory goodness and applicability.

+Beaten to the punch
+---

+Unfortunately, our paper was dead before it lived.

+We had written the paper by 2015, as can be seen by its inclusion in Jayson's [Master's thesis](https://dspace.mit.edu/handle/1721.1/105999), in Chapter 3, which was submitted in September 2015.
+I'm pretty sure we completed the work by the prior spring (April 2015), when Jayson submitted it to the MOVES 2015 conference.
+However, we didn't submit the paper until 2017.

+In July 2015, Pereira, Ritt and Buriol submitted a paper titled [Pull and PushPull are PSPACE-complete](https://www.researchgate.net/profile/Luciana-Buriol/publication/297750476_Pull_and_PushPull_are_PSPACE-complete/links/5f027ebea6fdcc4ca44e8cda/Pull-and-PushPull-are-PSPACE-complete.pdf), which completely subsumed our result by showing that PushPull-1, in 2D, with no thin walls, is already PSPACE-complete.

+We neglected to redo our prior-work review to see if anything was discovered between when we wrote the paper and when we submitted it, so we didn't realise that by the time we submitted this paper in January 2017, it was already obsolete.
+The peer reviewers missed this as well, and so it was published.
+It's pretty embarrassing to learn that our paper was obsolete before it was submitted, and I didn't realise this for many years.

+That being said, I still think this paper is novel and interesting for its introduction of the "gadget framework", and for reducing to TQBF instead of the standard reduction to Nondeterministic Constraint Logic, as was done by Pereira et al.